atinm/clover-online-orders/readme.txt

 = How it works =

-After installing the **Smart Online Order for Clover** plugin, add the pages 'Order Online' and 'Checkout' to your Home menu, or you can add the shortcode in a new post/page or an existing one.
-Then sync your website with your Clover station
+After installing the **Smart Online Order for Clover** plugin, add the pages 'Order Online' and 'Checkout' by going to Appearance, Menu, or you can add the shortcode in a new post/page or an existing one.
+Then sync your website with your Clover POS using import inventory.

-Below are just a few websites currently using Smart Online Order with their Clover POS Some websites we built, other websites were build by the merchant themselves while other websites are non Wordpress websites.
-For Non-Wordpress websites, we create for them the online order page and then it gets linked to their website.
-Please see actual customers below.
+Below are just a few websites currently using Smart Online Order with their Clover POS Some websites we built, other websites were built by the merchant themselves or hired developers.
+For Non-Wordpress websites, (we can create for them the online order page and then it gets linked to their website.
+Here are some actual customers below.
+Most have Wordpress websites and some don't.

 [Burger Restaurant](https://chicknchuck.com/)
 [Twisted Fresh](https://twistedfresh.com/)
 [Full Service Restaurant](https://www.theoriginalturkey.com)